Richard Golian

 Hi, I am Richard.
 On this blog, I share thoughts, personal stories, findings and what I am working on.
 I hope this article brings you some value.

 The end of 2024 is approaching, and I find myself on a train, heading to my hometown to spend the holidays with my family.
-In just a few hours, I’ll be in Banská Bystrica, the place I hold so dearly in my heart.
-As I sit here, I’ve been reflecting on what 2024 has taught me and what challenges await me in 2025.
+In just a few hours, I will be in Banská Bystrica, the place I hold so dearly in my heart.
+As I sit here, I have been reflecting on what 2024 has taught me and what challenges await me in 2025.

 Why Knowing Health Comes First Is Not Enough